What Are the Rules for Working on Energized Electrical Equipment?

 - De-energizing creates greater hazards: Shutting down power may disrupt critical systems like life-support equipment or emergency ventilation (e.g., hospital ICU circuits).

-- De-energizing is infeasible: Tasks like voltage testing for troubleshooting require live circuits (e.g., diagnosing a control panel fault).
+- De-energizing is infeasible: Tasks like voltage testing for troubleshooting require live circuits (e.g., diagnosing a control panel fault), but such work must be documented and justified.

 Convenience or time savings are never valid reasons.
-Proper justification ensures safety and compliance.
+Proper, documented justification and employer authorization ensure safety and compliance.

 Ensuring Safety When Working on Energized Electrical Equipment